Lioo7/Zoom-auto-join-meetings/README.md

 # Zoom-auto-join-meetings
-An automated tool for joining Zoom meetings based on your meeting schedule
+An automated tool for joining Zoom meetings based on your meeting schedule.

 <h1>How to run:</h1>
 1. Add your Zoom info to the Meetings Scheduler.csv file.